-After a servicer determines that the borrower's hardship is not temporary in nature or the temporary hardship has not been resolved, Fannie Mae requires that servicers first evaluate borrowers for eligibility under a workout option before considering foreclosure.
+After a servicer determines that the borrower's hardship is not temporary in nature or the temporary hardship has been resolved, Fannie Mae requires that servicers first evaluate borrowers for eligibility under a workout option before considering foreclosure.
 Not all borrowers facing foreclosure will be eligible for a modification.
 Borrowers who do not qualify for a modification or who fail to successfully complete the required trial period plan may be provided with a foreclosure prevention alternative, such as a short sale or deed-in-lieu of foreclosure.

 Program guidance for the majority of Fannie Mae's modifications directs servicers to convert trial modifications to permanent modifications after three or four consecutive trial period payments are made successfully.
 Fannie Mae completed 77,478 modifications in the twelve months ended December 31, 2023.
-As of June 30, 2024, there were approximately 18,300 loans in trial modification periods.
+As of September 30, 2024, there were approximately 17,500 loans in trial modification periods.

-Fannie Mae's primary loan modification alternative, the "Flex Modification" program, is designed to permit borrowers facing longer-term hardships to achieve meaningful payment reductions.
+Fannie Mae's primary loan modification workout option, the "Flex Modification" program, is designed to permit borrowers facing longer-term hardships to achieve meaningful payment reductions.
 In May 2024, FHFA announced expanded eligibility criteria under the program together with a targeted 20% reduction in qualified borrowers' existing monthly principal and interest payments.
-These program amendments are scheduled to take effect in late 2024.
+These program amendments took effect as of December 1, 2024.